 This is usually the case if you choose to use them together.
 Solar panels cannot be replaced, but batteries need to be replaced once in a while.
 However, this combination offers more benefits.

-Apart from the power source, you should consider checking whether the welding helmet has the auto-off setting.
-The good news is that this feature will help you save more power when your helmet is not use.
+Apart from the power source, you should consider checking whether the welding helmet has an auto-off setting.
+The good news is that this feature will help you save more power when your helmet is not used.
 This way, you will avoid scenarios where you are out of power, and you need to utilize the helmet.
 This goes a long way in enabling you to enjoy some convenience.

 6. Lens reaction time